Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

 What is a stock?
 There’s a technical definition, but for most nonprofessional investors, a stock is a thing you spend money on in hopes that it increases in value.
 When it goes down too much for you to bear, you sell.
 In theory, whether the value goes up or down depends on news surrounding the stock, which usually has to do with the underlying company.
 The underlying assumption is that the market as a whole generally goes up, so if you buy a diverse enough set of stocks, over time you are bound to make a profit.
 (This is the simplest explanation.)

 How do people decide what to invest in?
-The traditional, econ 101 approach to smart investing is to look at fundamentals — the core facts around a company you might invest in.
-Do you think the CEO is smart, or surrounded by smart people?
+The traditional, econ 101 approach to smart investing is to look at fundamentals — the core facts about a company you might invest in.
+Do you think the CEO is smart or surrounded by smart people?
 Does the business model make sense?
 Does the business have long-term prospects?

-Around GameStop, two pictures formed.
+About GameStop, two pictures formed.
 The conventional wisdom, based on one view of the fundamentals, was that the company was going the way of Blockbuster.
-The company hadn’t posted profits in years.
+The firm hadn’t posted profits in years.
 Many of its stores were based in malls — the subjects of their own, parallel panic regarding the future of retail.
 Meanwhile, game purchases are swinging in the direction of digital downloads and even streaming.

 The other perspective, associated most closely with Keith Gill, the Reddit user known as DeepF---ingValue and a prominent first mover on GameStop, was that the company had underlying strengths: a big base of reward points members, an upcoming inflow of money from the release of the new console generation, a new set of activist board members with a background in e-commerce.
 Once other people noticed, the price would go up.

-Another data point also merits attention: Even in a pandemic, e-commerce only makes up a small percent of total retail.
+Another data point also merits attention: Even in a pandemic, e-commerce makes up only a small percentage of total retail.

 “If your memory of the past year was erased, and I told you that a pandemic would rip across the world, rendering us all loyal supplicants to online shopping, what percent of sales would you assume e-commerce would be of overall consumption?” wrote the analyst Elena Burger.
 “The reality — a little over 14% of sales — is actually shocking.
 The takeaway shouldn’t be ‘e-commerce is eating the world’ it should be ‘despite lockdown, store closures, mass layoffs, and global logistics networks that rival militaries in terms of sophistication, e-commerce was less than 1/6th of sales in the US.’”